DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ![Figure 4a](images/image_4a.png)

-*Figure 4a: Taxonomic coverage: orders on number of occurrences*
+*Figure 4a: Number of observations by order in the estuarine waters dataset (period 1992-2012);*

 ![Figure 4b](images/image_4b.png)

-*Figure 4b: Taxonomic coverage:orders on number of occurrences; log scale*
+*Figure 4b: Number of observations by order in the estuarine waters dataset (period 1992-2012); log scale*